-• Services must be provided under the supervision of an LMHP or physician who is acting within the scope of his/her professional license and applicable state law.
+• Services must be provided under the supervision of a licensed mental health professional (LMHP) or physician who is acting within the scope of his/her professional license and applicable state law.

 NOTE: The term "supervision" refers to clinical support, guidance and consultation afforded to unlicensed staff, and should not be confused with clinical supervision of bachelor's or master's level individuals or provisionally licensed individuals pursuing licensure.
-Such individuals shall comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards.
+Such individuals shall comply with current,